NicolasUlianaRamos/NicolasUlianaRamos/README.md

 ###

-<p align="left">My name is Nicolas Uliana Ramos and I'm a Full Stack Developer, from ....</p>
+<p align="left">My name is Nicolas Uliana Ramos and I'm a Full Stack Developer</p>

 ###

-<h2 align="left">Iniciei meus estudos em 2021 utilizando HTML, CSS e JavaScript para o frontend.
-Atualmente, sou considerado desenvolvedor fullstack no mercado e atuo como freelancer.
-Estou em busca de experiências profissionais e crescer na carreira</h2>

-###

-<p align="left">✨ Creating bugs since ...<br>📚 I'm currently learning ...<br>🎯 Goals: ...<br>🎲 Fun fact: ...</p>
+<h2 align="left">I started my studies in 2021 using HTML, CSS and JavaScript for the frontend.
+Currently, I am considered a full stack developer in the market and work as a freelancer.
+I'm looking for professional experience and career growth</h2>

 ###